Facebook removes page attacking R. Kelly accusers

 A Facebook page that sought to discredit women who accused R. Kelly of abuse has been pulled for violating the social media network's terms of service.

 The page, "Surviving Lies," used an image of Pinocchio as its profile photo.
-Facebook removed it Monday after posts on it attacking at least two of Kelly's accusers who took part in a docuseries "Surviving R. Kelly" that aired late last week.
+Facebook removed it Monday after posts appeared attacking at least two of Kelly's accusers who took part in a docuseries "Surviving R. Kelly" that aired late last week.

 One post read: “Why are these facts regarding #RKellys accusers being ignored?
 You be the judge!”